Learn More

 • A 10% penalty for early 401(k) withdrawal.

-• Ordinary income tax based on your marginal federal and state rates.
+• Ordinary income tax based on your federal income tax rate and, where applicable, any continuing state income tax obligations.

 • Tax treatment determined by your plan type (Traditional or Roth) and the composition of the withdrawal (contributions vs. earnings).